fotcorn/django-wakeonlan/README.md

 docker-compose exec django /code/manage.py createsuperuser
 ```

+### Raspberry Pi Wifi and direct Ethernet cable from PI to PC
+My setup is a Raspberry Pi 3 B+ connected via Wifi to my router and via Ethernet cable to my PC
+(The PC is also connect by Wifi to the router).
+This app runs inside a Docker container as documented above on the Raspberry Pi.
+So make this work, some special configuration is required so the app knows on which interface the magic
+packet should be sent:

+* Configure a static IP for the Ethernet connection with a different subnet than used on your Wifi connection (e.g. 192.168.10.1)
+* Configure the broadcast IP of this subnet as the IP Address in the admin interface of the app (e.g. 192.168.10.255)

 ### Local development
 * Copy the file `.env.dist` and name it `.env`.
 * Install pipenv (e.g. `pip install pipenv`)